SmallSatGasTeam/GASBUS/flightLogic/plugins/README.md

 The plugin is the basic unit of functionality in Flight Logic.
 Any functionality that is implemented on the satellite unique to this specific satellite should be encapsulated within a plugin.

-For information on the relationship between tasks and plugins and how to instantiate an instance of a plugin, see the repository [README](../../README.md#plugins-and-tasks).
+For information on the relationship between tasks and plugins and how to instantiate an instance of a plugin, see the [Flight Logic README](../README.md#plugins-and-tasks).

 ## Creating a new Plugin